Biology

 Course Description

 Chemistry is an experimental science concerned with the study of the materials of our environment, their properties and the ways in which they react with each other.
-Laboratory work is an integral part of the course and has a direct bearing on the student’s growing understanding of descriptive and theoretical chemistry.
+The practical aspect of the programme is an integral part of the course and has a direct bearing on the student’s growing understanding of descriptive and theoretical chemistry.

 Standard Level